 Take the sting out of performance feedback and use a light structure for the tougher conversations, where your team take the lead on making improvements.

-TRAINING DAY 4: CHANGE
+PART 4: CHANGE

 Lead change, avoid drift and have everyone in the Waka